 Welcome to Lantern Anywhere, our new series of virtual artistic programming to enlighten and entertain you during this difficult time when we cannot come together in our theater.

-Designed to bring the Lantern into your home, or at least to your laptop or mobile device, we hope that sharing these artistic adventures will bring you some solace and pleasure now when it is needed most.
+Designed to bring the Lantern into your home, we hope that sharing these artistic adventures will bring you some solace and pleasure now when it is needed most.
 These programs also create opportunities for our theater artists to earn income and practice their craft while theaters across our city – and the world – are closed.

 Not yet receiving our weekly emails?